-I once believed that vigorously brushing my teeth for long periods of time kept them extra-clean: I was wrong, and my dentist was pissed.
-Overly thorough brushing, it turns out, isn’t only unnecessary—gentle scrubbing for two or three minutes at a time is more than enough to remove plaque—it also wears down the enamel (the outer layer of the teeth) and encourages the gums to recede, both of which can result in sensitivity, infections and cavities.
+I once believed that vigorously brushing my teeth for long periods of time kept them extra-clean: I was wrong, and my dentist was furious.
+Overly-thorough brushing, it turns out, isn’t only unnecessary — gentle scrubbing for two or three minutes at a time is more than enough to remove plaque — it also wears down the enamel (the outer layer of the teeth) and encourages the gums to recede, both of which can result in sensitivity, infections and cavities.

 All of which suggests that it’s fairly easy to overdo your dental hygiene.